 I also take into consideration how often the item of clothing is going to be used.
 I’m more likely to spend more on the jeans my 5 year old will wear 3 times a week for the next year than I am on the dress my three year old will wear for family pictures.
 In this instance, I spend more on the winter coat that is worn every day and save on the snow pants we bring out a few times a month.

 Finally, I also buy things from brands with an expertise/specialty in a certain area.
 This means I skip Old Navy or Gap for shoes and go with someone (some brand) who specializes in footwear.
 When it comes to cold weather, I like jackets that have a cold weather rating – something like L.L Bean, North Face, or Patagonia that has been keeping New Englanders warm for decades.

 TIP: If you have multiple kids, buy investment pieces in neutral colors so you can pass them down from kid to kid.
 Lincoln’s North Face coat will be Adelaide’s next year and Westley’s two years after that.
 Adelaide can pick a pink hat but for winter coats and snow boots (the higher price pieces), I stick with gender neutral pieces (mostly).

-1. Thick Winter Coat: Best Kids Winter Coats in Boston
+1. Thick Winter Coat: Best Warm Winter Coats for Kids and Toddlers in Boston

 Both kids have a Northface down parka.
 Lincoln has this one which I love best for day to day wear but the cuffs on the sleeves aren’t waterproof so we got Adelaide the McMurdo Parka so it works better as a ski jacket.
 I’ve also included a few other highly recommended jackets if you’re looking for something at a different price point.